BennyThadikaran/nvim-config/README.md

 # Nvim-config

 This is my personal [Neovim](https://neovim.io/) config.
 Neovim is my default code/text editor.

-I currently use Neovim v0.9.5 (AppImage) on Linux Mint 21.3 Cinnamon edition
+I currently use Neovim v0.10.1 (AppImage) on Linux Mint 22 XFCE edition

 Most of the config is derived from [Josean-dev's dot files](https://github.com/josean-dev/dev-environment-files).
 I edited out some parts and made a few additions to suit my needs.
 You can see his [youtube video](https://www.youtube.com/watch?v=vdn_pKJUda8) to familiarize with the setup.

 I primarily code in Python (Occasional JS, Bash).

 ## Setup on Linux

 Make sure to install the latest Neovim package or use an AppImage.

 For AppImage, place them in a local runtime path and make it executable.
 I placed mine in `~/bin/` ([See other options](https://unix.stackexchange.com/a/36874)).
 Run `echo $PATH` in terminal to check your runtime paths.

+You will need Python v3 and NodeJs (to install prettier).

 I have the following alias stored in `~/.bash_aliases`, so i use `v` in terminal to start neovim.